Generative Anchored Fields: Controlled Data Generation via Emergent Velocity Fields and Transport Algebra: Introduction

 We present Generative Anchored Fields (GAF), where generation is an explicit algebraic operation.
 Rather than learning a single trajectory predictor, GAF learns independent endpoint operators $\{(J_n,K_n)\}_{n=1}^N$ that can be linearly combined to achieve precise compositional control of the generative process.
 Built on the principle of endpoint knowledge, the model uses a shared trunk, $\Phi$, which produces a time-conditioned feature bank to feed a pair of twin predictors, $J$ and $K$.
 The twins have opposing objectives: one is anchored to the noise distribution, the other to the data manifold.
 Unlike trajectory-based methods, GAF does not learn the velocity directly.
 Instead, the velocity field is an emergent consequence of the twins' time-conditioned disagreement.
 Put simply, GAF is not trained to follow a path; it is trained only to know its endpoints.

-This factorization has a direct consequence: precise and controllable generation.
+This factorization of the transport operators ($J$ and $K$) has a direct consequence: precise and controllable generation.
 Because GAF learns independent endpoint predictors $\{(J_n,K_n)\}_{n=1}^N$, particularly when using class-specific $K_n$ heads, it naturally enables compositional operations at inference time.
-One can switch between different $K$ heads mid-trajectory, interpolate between class manifolds with explicit geometric control, or arithmetically combine predictors to generate novel outputs.
+For example, one can switch between different $K$ heads mid-trajectory, interpolate between class manifolds with explicit geometric control, or arithmetically combine predictors to generate novel outputs.
 These operations are architectural primitives in GAF.
 We term this capability \textbf{Transport Algebra}: the ability to perform algebraic manipulations directly on the model's learned components to achieve precise semantic control.

+Our proposed model has the following contributions: \begin{itemize} \item \textbf{Coordinate-based Generative Modeling.} Instead of learning a score, noise or velocity field, GAF learns the explicit coordinates of the transport endpoints: $J$ (noise) and $K$ (data).
+The velocity field $v(\mathbf{x}_t,t)=K-J$ emerges as their antisymmetric disagreement.
+This formulation decouples the training objective (endpoint accuracy) from the sampler, allowing generation via Ordinary Differential Equation (ODE) integration or Iterative Endpoint Refinement (IER).

-Our proposed model has the following contributions: \begin{itemize} \item \textbf{Transport Algebra.} GAF introduces transport algebra to generative modeling: the ability to perform arithmetic operations directly on learned endpoint predictors.
-This enables controllable test-time generation, such as interpolation between classes, switching manifolds mid-trajectory, or combining multiple classes for novel generation.
+\item \textbf{Transport Algebra.} GAF introduces transport algebra to generative modeling: the ability to perform arithmetic operations directly on learned endpoint predictors.
+This enables controllable test-time generation, such as interpolation between classes, switching manifolds mid-trajectory, or combining multiple classes directly on the $K$ heads for novel compositional generation.

-\item \textbf{Emergent dynamics via endpoint-anchored learning.} Instead of directly learning a score, noise or velocity field, GAF trains two time-conditioned endpoint predictors $J$ and $K$ that target a noise and data endpoint, respectively.
-The transport velocity field $v(\mathbf{x}_t,t)=K-J$ emerges as their antisymmetric disagreement.
-This decouples the training objective (endpoint accuracy) from the sampler, which performs Ordinary Differential Equation (ODE) integration.
+\item \textbf{Iterative Endpoint Refinement.} GAF has a native non-ODE sampler which iteratively refines endpoint estimates on a linear bridge, converging in $5-8$ steps compared to $80-250$ steps for Euler integration.
+IER forward uses only $K$ to refine the data endpoint, while IER reverse uses only $J$ to refine the noise endpoint, demonstrating that both the noise head $J$ and the data head $K$ are equally important.